 |

 Prints a list of all scalar variables (value, date, string).
-Before Gekko 3.0, such scalar variables were stored in memory (ram), hence the name of the statement.
-In Gekko 3.0, scalars are stored in databanks, like series and other variable types.
+Before Gekko 3.x, such scalar variables were stored in memory (RAM), hence the name of the statement.

 mem;